-If you put this control section into a file, say adder-start.sp, you may just add the line to your input file adder-mos.cir to obtain the batch-like behavior.
+If you put this control section into a file, say adder-start.sp, you may just add the line .include adder-start.sp to your input file adder-mos.cir to obtain the batch-like behavior.
 In the following example the line .tran ... from the input file is overridden by the tran command given in the control section.